netinfluence/NetinfluenceUploadBundle/README.md

 #### Manually

-If you don't use Doctrine ORM, but want to persist `Netinfluence\UploadBundle\Model\UploadableInterface` file, call the `netinfluence_upload.file_manager` service:
+If you don't use Doctrine ORM, but want to save `Netinfluence\UploadBundle\Model\UploadableInterface` file, call the `netinfluence_upload.file_manager` service:
 ```php
 <?php
 namespace Netinfluence\DemoBundle\Controller;